geishm-ansto/sics-to-kafka/README.md

 # SICS-to-Kafka

 Forwards published SICS messages to Kafka.
-All the messages are forwarded as log events using:

-- f142, log data flat buffer
+Parameter updates are sent to topic 'sics-stream' by default as a 'f142' log message event.
+Parameter sets values and units are dumped to topic 'sics-units' periodically as 'json' messages.
+A single json message contains all the parameters and units at a single point in time.

 ## usage
 ```